rosenkolev1/Snake-Game---CPlusPlus-and-SDL/README.md

 13) Tests_GameUI_Stub - a stub of ```GameUI``` for testing purposes so we can initialize ```GameApp``` without creating an actual screen or loading the library.
 Does nothing.
 Its entire purpose is to be fed to ```GameApp```.

-14) Tests_Util - contains a function which creates a ```GlobalParam``` for use in tests.
+14) Tests_Util - contains a function which creates a ```GlobalParams``` object for use in tests.

-15) Tests_{name of class here} - contains test cases for the different classes
+15) Tests_{name of class here} - contains test cases for the different classes.

 16) MoveDir - enum, contains the direction in which the snake moves.

-17) sdlh2.h - Originally taken from [here](https://github.com/xyproto/sdl2-examples/blob/main/include/sdl2.h).
+17) sdlh2.h - originally taken from [here](https://github.com/xyproto/sdl2-examples/blob/main/include/sdl2.h).
 Contains various function which return unique pointers to SLD objects which are created with the appropriate SDL creating functions and parameters and destroyed with the appropriate SDL destroying function.
-Saves us the trouble of having to manually delete the SDL resources when the go out of scope.
-Of course, I refactor the file slightly and then also extended its functionality by adding support for other types like fonts etc...
+Saves us the trouble of having to manually delete the SDL resources when they go out of scope.
+Of course, I have refactored the file and also extended its functionality by adding support for other types like fonts etc...

 # Some pictures
 ![Photo 1](https://github.com/rosenkolev1/Snake-Game---CPlusPlus-and-SDL/assets/50500415/a5bfc39c-d3e6-4bc1-af37-ca2c58086339)